suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		            ],
 		            'endpoints' : {
 		                'mobile': {
+		                    'enable': boolean,
-		                    'recipients': string,   // can be multiple items separated by comma 'enable': boolean,
+		                    'recipients': string,   // can be multiple items separated by comma },
-		                    'recipients_list': []   // array of JSON object. example: [{'to': string, 'group': boolean}, ],
-		                },
 		                'email': {
+		                    'enable': boolean,
-		                    'recipients': string,   // can be multiple items separated by comma 'enable': boolean,
+		                    'recipients': string,   // can be multiple items separated by comma },
-		                    'recipients_list': []   // array of JSON object. example: [{'to': string, 'group': boolean}, ],
-		                },
 		                'notification': {
+		                    'enable': boolean,
-		                    'recipients': string,   // can be multiple items separated by comma 'enable': boolean,
+		                    'recipients': string,   // can be multiple items separated by comma },
-		                    'recipients_list': []   // array of JSON object. example: [{'to': string, 'group': boolean}, ],
-		                },
 		                'modem': {
+		                    'enable': boolean,
-		                    'recipients': string,   // can be multiple items separated by comma 'enable': boolean,
+		                    'recipients': string,   // can be multiple items separated by comma },
-		                    'recipients_list': []   // array of JSON object. example: [{'to': string, 'group': boolean}, ],
-		                },
 		                'storage': {
+		                    'enable': boolean,
-		                    'recipients': string,   // can be multiple items separated by comma 'enable': boolean,
+		                    'recipients': string,   // can be multiple items separated by comma },
-		                    'recipients_list': []   // array of JSON object. example: [{'to': string, 'group': boolean}, ],
-		                },
 		            }
 		        }